 While Swiss Army Knives are found with lots of tools meant for different functions, there are only a handful of tools that you would need in your EDC.
 Anything more is just a waste of space in your pocket.
 Let’s shortlist some of the must-have tools and some others which are good to have.

 Sharp blade: For most people, the very purpose of having an EDC tool is to have a small and efficient blade, and a SAK doesn’t disappoint in this regard.
 Almost all 91mm SAKs have at least one blade, most have two.
-From opening packages, cutting fruits and vegetables, to trimming your nails, the SAK blade is good enough for anything you may encounter in your urban life.
+From opening packages, and cutting fruits and vegetables, to trimming your nails, the SAK blade is good enough for anything you may encounter in your urban life.

 Scissors: You might want to get a SAK for the blade, but you will eventually end up using the scissors the most.
 In normal everyday tasks, you may find that the scissors almost make the blade of a Swiss Army Knife redundant.
 For cutting ropes or threads, or opening food packs while traveling, you will be constantly using the scissors.